AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/InterfaceClassType/README.md

 InterfaceClassType Class
 ========================
-AutomationML 2.1 APIThis Class is a wrapper for the CAEXElement 'InterfaceClass'
+This Class is a wrapper for the CAEXElement 'InterfaceClass'

 Inheritance Hierarchy